Alternatives outlook: A macro view and late-cycle asset allocation considerations

 You know, there are kind of still some things that we're monitoring which could impact the pace of global expansion this year.
 But, generally, we are looking for that resynchronization and global growth of somewhere between 2.5% and 3% for the year as a whole.

-Chris: Very good insights.
-With that economic background, let’s turn particularly to two areas that we get a lot of questions on, inflation and interest rates.
+Christopher Hayward: Very good insights.
+And then with that economic background, let’s turn particularly to two areas that we get a lot of questions on, inflation and interest rates.
 What's your take on them going forward?

-David: So with respect to inflation, We saw inflation heating up over the first three quarters of 2018.
+David Lebovitz: So with respect to inflation, you know, we saw inflation heating up over the first three quarters of 2018.
 But in the fourth quarter of last year, given a slowdown in the pace of economic growth, given a pretty sharp decline in food and energy crisis, you actually saw inflation cool off relative to where it was at the end of the third quarter.

 Now, we don't expect inflation to be terribly problematic this year.
 In the U.S., we tend to focus on the personal consumption deflator, PCE, that’s what the Fed also looks at when gauging levels of inflation.
 We actually think that due to slightly slower economic growth in the U.S. this year, as fiscal stimulus works its way through the system, coupled with lower commodity prices, should people lead on headline inflation?